vonB22/final-project-IPT2-backend/README.md

     }
 }
 ```
-## This endpoint is used to register a new user.
-Upon successful registration, it returns a success message, a personal access token, and the user's information.
+- **This endpoint is used to register a new user.
+Upon successful registration, it returns a success message, a personal access token, and the user's information.** -

-# Login
+### Login
 POST `http://127.0.0.1:8000/api/login`

 ```